 Dr Gary Duckers BA MA CGeog (GIS) MCIfA FRGS

-Gary joined the Trust in Sept 2017 as Historic Environment Record Officer and is currently our Historic Environment Information Manager.
+Dr Gary Duckers joined the Trust in Sept 2017 as Historic Environment Record Officer and is currently our Historic Environment Information Manager.
 Gary holds a BA in Archaeology (University of Chester), a MA in Landscape Archaeology, GIS and Virtual Environments (University of Birmingham) and a PhD (University of Chester).
 He possesses a multi-disciplinary background, involving work across both commercial archaeology and academic sectors with an increasing focus on project management, landscape archaeology, GIS and surveying.
 Research interests include the archaeological applications of GIS and remote sensing technology, border studies, the role of cartography in heritage management and archaeological informatics.
-Gary is a Fellow of the Royal Geographical Society [FRGS], a member [MCIfA] of the Chartered Institute of Archaeologists and sits on the committee as secretary of the Information Management Special interest Group [IMSIG].
+He is a Chartered Geographer (GIS), a Fellow of the Royal Geographical Society [FRGS], a member [MCIfA] of the Chartered Institute of Archaeologists and sits on the committee as secretary of the Information Management Special interest Group [IMSIG].
 He is passionate about promoting both good data management standards and practice in addition to championing the recognition of IMSIG member’s specialist expertise within CIfA.
 Personal interests include guitar playing, science, hiking and running the occasional 10k and half marathon (largely to compensate for his passion for wine).

 Duckers, G. L. (2017).
 [Review of the book Corpus of Anglo-Saxon Stone Sculpture, Volume Xii.
 Nottinghamshire, by P. Everson & D. Stocker (Eds.)].
 Archaeological Journal, 174(2), pp. 497–498. doi: 10.1080/00665983.2017.1294906